ljpengelen/groovid19/docs/kick/kick.md

 ```

 It sounds like this:
-(You might not hear it without head phones.)
+(You might not hear it over your laptop's speakers.
+You'll need decent speakers or headphones that are able to reproduce low frequencies.)

 <audio controls src="audio/sine-55Hz.mp3"></audio>